 Family Trusts are trusts created whilst you are alive and have numerous uses including lifetime gifting, protection of lump sum proceeds from life assurances, death in service benefits, some (but not all) pensions and can also be used to accept assets gifted via a Will.

 In today’s sophisticated financial market, many people have death-in-service benefits (DISB), e.g. 3x or 4x salary, through their employment or death benefits via their pension scheme.
 These benefits are generally nominated in favour of the surviving spouse or partner (written in trust) so are not treated as assets of the deceased’s estate.
-But there is a potential Inheritance Tax (IHT) problem.
+But there are potential Inheritance Tax (IHT) problems.

 Generally speaking most people would nominate their DISB to be paid directly to their spouse or partner but that is as far as much advice goes.
 There is no IHT liability when they die but one may arise when the second of them dies.

 For example, on the death of an employee, the DISB pays a lump sum to their nominated beneficiary.
 This is outside the employee’s estate for tax purposes.
 However, once the benefits of the policy have been paid to the beneficiary the money then becomes an asset of their estate.
 Subsequently, when the nominated beneficiary then dies their estate (which now includes the death in service lump sum payment) is subject to IHT at 40% on the value of the estate in excess of the IHT threshold.
 An additional issue is that some or all of the Residence Nil Rate Band tax allowance could be lost if the addition of the DISB payment takes the value of the estate over the £2M threshold.